 What factors affect homeowners insurance premiums?

 Many things can change how much you pay for homeowners insurance.
+The age and

-located, and how much coverage you choose are all important.
+much coverage you choose are all important.

 How do insurers assess risk when underwriting homeowners insurance